 All sheep and goats on a premises must be included in the flock/herd enrolled in the certification program, ownership notwithstanding.

-Multiple premises must be listed under the same certification contract if the premises belong to the same owner and are located contiguous to each other.
-Multiple premises that are non-contiguous to each other still need to be included under the same certification contract if the small ruminants on the premises meet the definition of established herd.
 Multiple non-contiguous premises may be permitted to be enrolled under different certification contracts (i.e. different flocks/herds with separate statuses) if they are not considered an established herd (see definition), including no exchange of animals, and no direct or indirect (shared use of pasture, facilities, equipment) contact of animals.

 The flock/herd owner must arrange for the services of an accredited veterinarian (or equivalent) to deliver the SFCP.
 The accredited veterinarian’s acceptance of their role in implementation of the SFCP within the identified flock/herd is reflected by their signature on the application form.

 Animals less than 12 months of age must be identified in a manner that enables the owner to track these animals in the flock/herd inventory.
-All animals aged less than 12 months must be appropriately identified (as required by regulation) when a change in ownership occurs or when the animals are moved outside their usual location (e.g. exhibition, insemination centre, sales barn or auction
+All animals aged less than 12 months must be appropriately identified (as required by regulation) when a change in ownership occurs or when the animals are moved outside their usual location (e.g. exhibition, insemination centre, sales barn or auction barn).

 The owner must keep detailed flock/herd records of every sheep or goat that is born on or enters the premises, no matter who the owner is or who is responsible for the sheep or goat.
 The records must be kept for a period of five years after the animal has left the flock/herd or has died.
 They must be made available to the program delivery person or the CFIA inspector at any reasonable time and must be presented at the time of each annual inventory.
-For all animals in the flock/herd, the basic minimum data that must be maintained in records and submitted as part of the annual report includes the following:

 Sheep or goat milk, colostrum or their derived products destined for use in sheep or goats may only be sourced from sheep or goats in the same flock/herd or from a flock/herd on the SFCP of greater or equal status as the recipient flock.
 Sheep or goat milk, colostrum or their derived products from a lower status flock/herd or a flock/herd not enrolled in the program will result in downgrading in status of the recipient flock /herd.
 Sheep and goat milk and colostrum or their derived products from a scrapie – positive animal, a scrapie suspect animal or a genetically susceptible exposed animal (136AA 171QQ, 136AV 171QQ, 136VV 171QQ, 136AV 171QR) may not be used.
 Bovine milk and colostrum and their derived products may be used.
 Appropriate biosecurity standards should be applied when sourcing milk and colostrum from any source including bovine.